BlackPhoenix/MythWeaversStatblock/README.md

 However, you can reference another field which does contain ::identifiers:: and/or a conditional expression.

+Finally, leading and trailing whitespaces in the condition are ignored, but they are kept in the {T} or {F} statements.

 **Special tags:**
 !!URL!!
 The URL of the character sheet.